next-mad-hatter/straight-skeleton-study/README.md

 Here you'll find source code for kotton -- a wrapper to run algorithms computing weighted straight skeletons.
-Currently it can call two particular implementations -- campskeleton and triton (currently also contained in this repository).
+Currently it can call two particular implementations -- campskeleton and triton (latter is currently also contained in this repository).

 ## Building